mervynyang/clog/README.md

 # clog
-It's can print message automatic in chrome console
+It's can print message depend on your param's type automatic in chrome console

 ##useage